adisa-ade/TodoApp/readme.md

 ## Todo App
-This is a simple todo app with CRUD and draggbable feature.
+This is a simple todo app with CRUD and draggbable features.

 ## Built with
 Semantic HTML5 CSS-3 and JavaScript